gwcbi/HPC/interactive_jobs.md

 ```

 You may wait here for a little bit as SLURM finds you the resources you need.
 Hopefully, within few minutes, you will see your allocation was granted.
+If there is not a node available, type control "C" to get out of the queue.

 ### 3. Login to the allocated node